<< Back to Previous

 The breakthrough calculator is available in two versions:

-- A downloadable Microsoft Windows program developed in 2003.
+- A downloadable Microsoft Windows program NIOSH Publication No. 2010-124C.
 This program is similar to the Advisor Genius, but has been updated and includes corrections for humidity.

 - An on-line Advisor Genius developed in 1998, described below.